-Lymph nodes and vessels of the pancreas, spleen and duodenum.
+You are watching a preview.
+Go Premium to access the full video: Lymph nodes and vessels of the pancreas, duodenum and spleen.

 Hello everyone!
 This is Joao from Kenhub, and welcome to our tutorial on the lymphatics of the pancreas, duodenum and spleen.
 Now before we get into the nitty-gritty of our tutorial today, I first want to familiarize you with this image right here which will be our primary point of reference for most of the lymphatic structures which we are shortly going to meet.

 What we are seeing in the image here is an anterior view of the upper abdomen with the liver retracted – meaning it has been pulled upwards and back to then expose the underlying structures.
 The stomach has been removed from this image, however, if it was present, it would be located around here.
 Now removing the stomach allows us to get a better view of what lymph nodes are located around the abdominal aorta and anterior to this organ here which is the pancreas.

 Our plan today is to then explore the lymph nodes associated with the pancreas, duodenum as well as the spleen which is an often overlooked organ of the upper abdomen.
 We’d like to note here that the lymphatic drainage of these organs is closely related to their arterial supply, so it’s helpful to have a basic knowledge of these arteries before learning this.
 However, if you’re not a hundred percent up to scratch on the arterial supply of the pancreas, duodenum or spleen, don’t worry at all.
 Head on over to kenhub.com and you’ll be able to find all the information you need.

 Now let’s continue, and I would like to add here that with each group of nodes, I will talk about the structures that these nodes receive or drain lymph from which are then called the afferent structures.
 And then I will also talk about the structures that these nodes drain lymph into which are then known as the efferent structures.